You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because it refers to striving to match or surpass others in material possessions or social status.
-The "Joneses" are used figuratively to represent neighbors or societal standards, and the phrase does not relate literally to keeping up with a specific family.
+The "Joneses" are used figuratively to represent neighbors or societal standards, and the idiom does not relate literally to keeping up with a specific family.

 Origin: